 It is indeed a magical oil worthy of our due respect, but it is the manner in which it is used, and the reasoning behind this, that brings about the whiter tooth effect, namely: Oil Pulling.

-Some in the mainstream cosmetic dentistry field refer to the process of oil pulling as a folk remedy.
-A tad derogatory, given it is actually from the ancient wisdom of Ayurveda.
+Some in the mainstream cosmetic dentistry field refer to the process of oil pulling as a folk remedy and don't consider it to be a natural alternative for whitening teeth or as having any dental benefits.
+A tad derogatory, given it's actually from the ancient wisdom of Ayurveda.
 The same Ayurveda that is so carefully interwoven into our yoga bunny lives.

 As Ayurvedic practitioner John Doulliard explains: